bbgit/bbgit.github.io/README.md

-### Conditions as of March 9, 2025 at 7:10:34 AM CDT
+### Conditions as of March 9, 2025 at 7:15:54 AM CDT

 Temperature: 36.70 &deg;F

 Feels like: 36.70 &deg;F

-Humidity: 89%
+Humidity: 88%

-Wind Direction: NNE
+Wind Direction: NE

 Windspeed: 0.0 mph